European Union Customs Union

-The European Union Customs Union (EUCU), formally known as the Community Customs Union, is a customs union which consists of all the member states of the European Union (EU), Monaco, and the British Overseas Territory of Akrotiri and Dhekelia.
+The European Union Customs Union (EUCU) is a customs union which consists of all the member states of the European Union (EU), Monaco, and the British Overseas Territory (BOT) of Akrotiri and Dhekelia.
 Some detached territories of EU states do not participate in the customs union, usually as a result of their geographic separation.
 (Note: For example, Büsingen am Hochrhein, an exclave of Germany within Switzerland.)
-In addition to the EUCU, the EU is in customs unions with Andorra, San Marino and Turkey (with the exceptions of certain goods), (Note: See European Union–Turkey Customs Union.) through separate bilateral agreements.
+In addition to the EUCU, the EU is in customs unions with Andorra, the BOT of Gibraltar, San Marino and Turkey (with the exceptions of certain goods), (Note: See European Union–Turkey Customs Union.) through separate bilateral agreements.

 There are no tariffs or non-tariff barriers to trade between the members of the customs union and—unlike a free trade area—members of the customs union impose a common external tariff on all goods entering the union.

-The European Commission negotiates for and on behalf of the Union as a whole in international trade deals, rather than each member state negotiating individually.
-It also represents the Union in the World Trade Organization and any trade disputes mediated through it.
+The European Commission negotiates for and on behalf of the Union as a whole international trade deals under the EU's Common Commercial Policy, rather than each member state negotiating individually.
+The Commission also represents the Union in the World Trade Organization and any trade disputes mediated through it.

 Common external tariffs

 The EU Customs Union sets the tariff rates for imports to the EU from other countries.
 These rates are detailed and depend on the specific type of product imported, and can also vary by the time of year.
-The full WTO Most Favoured Nation tariff rates apply only to those countries that do not have a Free Trade Agreement with the EU, or are not on a WTO recognised exemption scheme such as Everything but Arms (an EU support arrangement for Least Developed Countries).
+The full WTO Most Favoured Nation tariff rates apply only to those countries that do not have a Free Trade Agreement with the EU, or are not on a WTO recognised exemption scheme such as Everything but Arms (an EU support arrangement for least developed countries).